 “Cleaning my room, tidying my kitchen, baking bread- I had a very busy day yesterday.”

-The use of the dash can also help the reader avoid confusion in sentences that might sound like lists but actually aren’t.
+The use of the hyphen can also help the reader avoid confusion in sentences that might sound like lists but actually aren’t.

 “I eat a lot- I was raised to always respect your food.”

-The dash is a piece of punctuation that most of us don’t learn how to use when we’re at school, but it’s actually one of the coolest ones there is.
+The hyphen is a piece of punctuation that most of us don’t learn how to use when we’re at school, but it’s actually one of the coolest ones there is.

 Hopefully, now, you’ll be able to spice up those boring work emails that nobody is going to read.